Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Team Introduction:
 ------------------
  Our team is Youtube 1A.
 We are from SMJK Heng Ee.
-Our team have three members, Horward Sii, Choo Jun Feng and Looi Zheng Jin.
+Our team have three members, Howard Sii, Choo Jun Feng and Looi Zheng Jin.
 Horward Sii is the team leader.

 Concept and Purpose:
 --------------------